Singapore's OCBC offers $4.95 billion for Wing Hang Bank in bet on China growth

 Wing Hang and OCBC had been locked in exclusive negotiations since December after several players walked away from the deal on price concerns, sources had told Reuters earlier.

-OCBC's HK$38.428 billion (2.97 billion pounds) offer announced on Tuesday is lower than expectations.
-Sources previously estimated the deal could be worth $5.3 billion.
+OCBC's HK$38.428 billion (2.97 billion pounds) offer announced on Tuesday is lower than expectations, with sources previously estimating the deal could be worth $5.3 billion.

 "BNY Mellon is pleased to see an agreement has been reached between Wing Hang Bank and OCBC.
 The offer values Wing Hang at twice the book value, adjusting for the final dividend and the bank premises revaluation reserve," BNY Asia-Pacific Chairman Steve Lackey said in an emailed statement.